jonpontet/hide-admin-notices/.github/README.md

 ## Installation

-You can always find the latest version in the WordPres Plugins directory: search for "hide admin notices".
+You can always find the latest version in the WordPres Plugins directory via the WP Admin: search for "hide admin notices".

-Or, manually:
-1. Dowload the latest version from [Releases](https://github.com/jonpontet/hide-admin-notices/releases)
-2. Extract and rename to "hide-admin-notices"
-3. Upload to your WordPress "plugins" folder
-4. Activate on the WP Admin Plugins page
-5. The plugin should now be working; I hope you enjoy!

 ## Frequently Asked Questions